oVirt/ovirt-site/source/feature/iscsi-multipath.html.md

 ### Detailed Description

+We introduce new managed entity, iSCSI Bond which grouping networks and storage targets reachable via these networks.
-The iSCSI multipath Bond is an entity managed under the Data Center.
+User can configure an iSCSI Bond under the Data Center that contains at least one iSCSI Storage Domain.
-Once the Data Center has iSCSI storage attached to it, the user can configure an iSCSI bond with an appropriate networks.
-The User choose which networks the iSCSI multipath Bond will be assembled from.
+The User selects logical networks and iSCSI targets.
-The iSCSI bond can be empty, with no networks configured in it, or it can be configured with one or more networks related to the Data Center.
+The iSCSI bond must contain at least one logical network related to the Data Center.
-Once the iSCSI multipath is configured with networks all the Hosts in the Data Center will connect to the iSCSI Storage Domain through this iSCSI bond the user configured.
+Once the iSCSI multipathing is configured all hosts in the Data Center will be connected to the selected iSCSI targets through the selected iSCSI networks.
-The path selection for the connection to the iSCSI storage will be configured by the multipath.conf in each host.

 ### Permissions

-Every user with permissions on the Data Center, can add/change or remove iSCSI Bond.
+Every user with permissions on the Data Center, can add/edit or remove the iSCSI Bond.

 ### iSCSI Bond behaviour

 *   Each Data Center with iSCSI storage can have one or more iSCSI Bonds.
-The iSCSI bond is not obligated in gthe Data Center.
+The iSCSI bond is not obligated in the Data Center.
 *   Each iSCSI bond can be configured with any of the networks configured in the Data Center.
-There is no obligation regarding the number of the networks configured in the iSCSI Bond.
 *   iSCSI Bond name should be a unique name in the Data Center.
 *   Once a network is being removed from a Data Center it should be automatically removed from the iSCSI Bond as well.
 *   Once a Data Center is being removed all the iSCSI Bonds related to it should be removed as well.
-*   Once a network is being added to the iSCSI Bond, all the Hosts connected to the iSCSI storage which contains the added network should connect to the storage with the new network as well.
+*   Once a network is being added to the iSCSI Bond, all hosts are reconnected to the iSCSI targets related to the same Bond through all related networks including the newly added.
-*   Once a Host gets activate in the iSCSI Data Center it should connect to the iSCSI storage with all the networks available in the iSCSI Bond
+*   Once a host gets activated in the iSCSI Data Center it should connect to all available iSCSI targets with all the networks available in the iSCSI Bond
 *   If the Host does not contain any of the networks configured in the iSCSI bond it should connect to the storage iSCSI with its default network
 *   If the Host does contain the networks configured in the iSCSI bond and it does not succeed to connect to the iSCSI storage with them then the Host should become non operational.